intel-iot-roadshow/roadshow-docs/docs/shell_access/linux/details-screen_connection.md

 ---
 layout: default
-title: Getting Started
----

-## Establish a serial connection
+title: Establish a serial connection

-Use the Screen utility that you installed in the previous section to gain command line access of your IoT board.
-For example: `sudo screen /dev/ttyUSB0 115200`

 ---

 1. Open a new Terminal window.